 During the experiment, each subject was asked to press a button that they believed delivered increasingly high voltage electric shocks to the “student” on the other side of the wall if they gave the wrong answer to the “teacher’s” questions.
 Many of the subjects, while believing that the “student” was actually receiving shocks and hearing their protests and cries for mercy, including complaints of a heart condition, became increasingly agitated and even angry at the experimenter.
 Yet 36 out of 40 people, in turn, continued to do what they were instructed to do all the way to the end.
 Even when the “student” became silent when apparently receiving a shock from a switch labelled "danger: severe shock” the subject continued based on the instruction that silence is to be read as a wrong answer.

 Milgram’s experiment has become a classic in psychology, demonstrating the dangers of obedience.

 "Ordinary people, simply doing their jobs, and without any particular hostility on their part, can become agents in a terrible destructive process.
 Moreover, even when the destructive effects of their work become patently clear, and they are asked to carry out actions incompatible with fundamental standards of morality, relatively few people have the resources needed to resist authority" (Milgram, 1974).

-Milgram’s experiments were inspired initially by the defence of the German Nazi, Adolph Eichmann, that he was simply following instructions when he ordered the deaths of millions of Jews at the post World War II trial.
+Milgram’s experiments were inspired initially by the defense of the German Nazi, Adolph Eichmann, that he was simply following instructions when he ordered the deaths of millions of Jews at the post World War II trial.